Phillyprogramer215/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is HTML that’s primary use isn’t for presentation but instead to show meaning to it.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    1. If you use display: inline it will not add the content to another line but continue inline where as block will add to another line.
+    2. You can not change the height and width in inline whereas you can in block.

 3. What are the 4 areas of the box model?

+    1. Content edge
+    2. Padding edge
+    3. Border edge
+    4. Margin edge

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    The cross axis

 5. Explain why git is valuable to a team of developers.

+One of the reasons that git is valuable to team members is because it allows for multiple developers to make changes and work on the same project simultaneously.
+And git is a more reliable tool to navigate with.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.